flowchart TB

 Night before the session:

-- Sort 21 artifact cards into 15 labeled envelopes (3 teams × 5 rounds)
+- Sort artifact cards into labeled envelopes or folders (3 teams × number of round phases)

-- Stack each team’s 5 envelopes in round order, bind with rubber band
+- Stack each team’s set in round order (Round 1 on top), bind with rubber band if using envelopes

 - Print IC decision packet (5 pages, A4 portrait, staple before handing to IC)